Clint-WooliesX/MineSweeper/README.md

 * ***App perfoms a startupchecks to ensure console buffersize is large enough to display game***

 ### if i had more time:
-I would have liked to explore the json read and write libraries to implemtent persistent difficulty settings chosen from a game start and high scores table.
+I would have liked to explore the json read and write libraries to implemtent persistent difficulty settings and high scores table.

 ### Known issues:
 #### Perfomance under Visual studio